Build pilsen

 The instructions below were tested with the latest Eclipse 4.6.2 aka Neon.2 and assume that Gradle integration is set up properly (e.g. you have set paths to your local Gradle distribution) Your mileage may vary.

-2. Use import wizard Existing projects from Import menu in Eclipse to import the generated projects into the workspace.
+Existing projectsfromImportmenu in Eclipse to import the generated projects into the workspace.

-1. You may need to ignore JavaFX API restriction for ganttproject project.
+- You may need to ignore JavaFX API restriction for

 When import is completed and all projects have been built successfully, you can run GanttProject using Gradle's runApp task wrapped into Eclipse run configuration.